CodeKhushal/DuCS/README.md

 # DuCS
-This contains academics related schedule
+This contains academics related schedule and content.